Extra care housing

 The onsite team can help you with personal care tasks, such as washing, dressing and assistance with medication.
 They can also support you in meal and drink preparation and, if necessary, shopping if it's an assessed need.

-All residents have this available to them in the event of a fall or an urgent medical problem which requires support.
-The on-site care team can respond to you immediately, assess the situation and call emergency services or your GP if required.
+In an emergency situation where you need to pull the cord or your pendant the on-site care team can respond to you immediately, assess the situation and call emergency services or your GP if required.
 They will also make you comfortable whilst you wait for the appropriate service and will stay with you, make sure your surroundings are safe, reassure you and contact your next of kin, relative or friend.

 A varied and interesting programme of social, cultural and physical activities is on offer to all residents.
-Many Extra Care housing sites also have facilities such as hairdressers and a bistro (charges apply).
+Many extra care housing sites also have facilities such as hairdressers and a bistro (charges for use apply).